Warsaw, Poland – Polish national airline LOT unveiled new direct flights between Poland and the US to be operated as of next year.

 LOT simultaneously announced it will increase the frequency of direct flights between Krakow and Chicago, home to an important Polish community, as of June 2020, from three to five times a week.

-The U.S. – and North America in general – is an important market for LOT, which already operates a number of direct flights between the two countries, including from Warsaw (to New York, Chicago, Los Angeles and Miami), Rzeszów (to New York) and Krakow (to Chicago).
+The United States – and North America in general – is an important market for LOT, which already operates a number of direct flights between Poland and the US, including from Warsaw (to New York, Chicago, Los Angeles and Miami), Rzeszów (to New York) and Krakow (to Chicago).

-LOT isn’t the only airline to tap into the growing potential of Poland-U.S. air routes.
+LOT is far from being the only airline to tap into the growing potential of Poland-U.S. air routes.
 Earlier this year, American Airlines said it would launch, next year, a new direct connection between Krakow and Chicago’s O’Hare International Airport.

 Krakow Airport is the second busiest in Poland and could serve a record number of seven to eight million passengers this year.